As described in the Summary, basic IT security management practices lie in the following six domains:

-As documented in the Mapping of CIS Controls to STV Basic Code, each Sub-Control is either Required, Addressable, or Mixed.
+As documented in the Mapping of CIS Controls to STV Basic Guide, each Sub-Control is either Required, Addressable, or Mixed.

-If a sub-control is listed as required, then compliance with the Code requires the IT organization to implement the control.
+If a sub-control is listed as required, then compliance with the Guide requires the IT organization to implement the control.

 - A description of why the organization doesn’t implement the control